pywbem/pywbemtools/docs/pywbemclicommands.rst

 in the default namespace of the connection.

-If the ``--names-only``/``--no`` command option is set, only the class path is displayed, using a :term:`CIM object output formats` or a :term:`Table output formats`.
-Otherwise, the class definition is displayed, using a :term:`CIM object output formats`.
+If the ``--names-only``/``--no`` command option is set, only the class path is displayed, using :term:`CIM object output formats` or :term:`Table output formats`.
+Otherwise, the class definition is displayed, using :term:`CIM object output formats`.

 Note: This command returns the class associators, not the instance associators.
 The :ref:`Instance associators command` returns the instance associators.